shawnchris/scala/csc536/hw3/lc/mapreduce/readme.txt

-Here is the part one of HW3.
+This is the part one.
-Just in the folder.
-Run the sbt.
-And then use the "run".
-We can get the result.
-From the terminal.

---Chen Luo
+Use the sbt to compile and run.
+The results will be printed in terminal.